davemaurer/daily_exercises/questions.md

 1. What are the 4 raw/basic data types in Ruby?
-And what is the close cousin of those data types ( it's not technically a data type because it can't be broken down any more into different values of the same type.)
+And what is the close cousin of those data types ( it's not technically a data type because it can't be broken down any more into different values of the same type.
+For the purpose of this question, structures are not considered types.
+I want raw types)

 2. What are the two main data structures Ruby uses to hold multiple values?

 3. Do values always have to be raw data types, or can structures also be values?

-4. What are three ways to hold/refernce values so we can use them later (for this question, variable will refer to all types of variables, so is only one way.)
+4. What are three ways to hold/reference values so we can use them later (for this question, variable will refer to all types of variables, so is only one way.)

 5. Is a thing that holds values also a value?
 How can we know that something in Ruby can be assigned as a